tiggerbob/PWSH-Comp.-Club-Problems-24-25/Definitely Not Among Us/README.md

 For each of the $n$ test cases,
 - int $i$ - number of impostors
 - int $c$ - number of total crewmates, including impostors
+- int $l$ - number of confirmations
-- an unknown number of unique lines containing two integers, the name of someone on the ship and name of who they are claiming to be able to confirm innocent.
+- $l$ lines containing two integers, the name of someone on the ship and name of who they are claiming to be able to confirm innocent.
 Each crewmate's name is a unique integer in $[1,c]$.

 ### Output Format
 Output the names of the impostors on separate lines in increasing order.